 This package is an attempt to build an alternative theme for LaTeX Beamer.
-At the beginning I tried to minimize the place allowed to the head and foot lines, while displaying useful informations such as the names of the sections, the title of the presentation and the current frame number.
+At the beginning I tried to minimize the place allowed to the head and foot lines, while displaying useful information such as the names of the sections, the title of the presentation and the current frame number.

 The progressbar is still there, still useless, and will still for sure impress your audience.

-The last version should work with other color / font themes, but maybe in a weird way (actually I didn't test this feature extensively).
-I suggest you to write your own color theme starting from mine if necessary.
+The last versions (>= 0.41) should now work with other color / font themes, I hope (version 0.4 behaved in a weird way when used with other color themes).
+If it doesn't, or if you experience some problems using it (I used some ugly quick fixes which may not work), you can still download the previous version (0.4).
 Of course if you don't like the last progressbar theme version, you can still download the old versions (scroll down to the middle of the page).

 Several people have sent some comments and questions.
 Many thanks to all of them !
 I did not have time to take all the remarks into account since the last version of the theme.
 Anyway, you can still send me some questions and comments, which are greatly appreciated.